Mansi242401/SQL-Ecommerce-data-analysis/README.md

 I have used MySQL workbench for this project.<br>

-Here is the link to the [SQL file]() to show the data that lives on the database.
-This script can be used to create a databse and ingest the data into MySQL instance
+Here is the link to the [SQL file]() containing script used to create and ingest records in the database.

 ## Overveiw of the ecomdata Database